How we earn our money

 Schufa: The Credit Check That Matters

-One of the most important factors when applying for a German credit card is your Schufa status.
-The Schufa (Schutzgemeinschaft für allgemeine Kreditsicherung, General Credit Protection Association) is Germany’s primary credit bureau, and nearly all banks utilize it to assess creditworthiness.
+One of the most important factors when applying for a German credit card is your Schufa profile.
+Our Schufa guide explains how Germany’s primary credit bureau is used by banks to assess creditworthiness.

 When comparing credit cards, always check whether: